Career Choices Day

 If you are seeking a career in commercial music then Wintec's Bachelor of Media Arts (Commercial Music) is an exciting and innovative programme relevant to song writing / composition, music production and performance.

-The Commercial Music endorsement of the Bachelor of Media Arts is for you if you wish to focus on the composition or production of music.
+The Commercial Music endorsement of the Bachelor of Media Arts is for you if you wish to focus on the performance, composition or production of music.
 A feature of this programme is the industry based projects which give students commercial practical experience.

 Music students have 24 hour access to six recording studios, including a fully equipped Pro Tools HD system with, a Control 24 mixing console, and 25 digital audio workstations.
 Under the Media Arts umbrella you will have the opportunity to undertake collaborative projects with arts and media students in disciplines such as moving image, graphic design, photography, painting / sculpture, journalism and public relations / advertising.
 Your projects will involve; sound for film, installations, television and radio advertising.